-First grade social studies gives students new insights into their communities and helps them make connections to the larger world through literature, biographies and a year-long collaborative distance learning project.
-Units focus on where people live and how those communities are alike and different; the importance of the earth’s land and water; different and shared cultures in America and the contributions of our ancestors; basic economic concepts of how people depend on others and people’s choices about earning, spending and saving; and things that unify the American people and identify us as a nation.
+First grade social studies gives students new insights into their communities and helps them make connections to the larger world through literature, biographies and lessons about real families.
+Units focus on where people live and how those communities are alike and different; the importance of the earth’s land and water; and different and shared cultures in America and the contributions of our ancestors.
 Projects incorporate basic map and globe skills using keys and directional terms, as well as simple research and interviewing skills, within each unit of study.
+The curriculum also involves a Project Based Learning unit on United States symbols as well as a Service Learning project during the holidays.

 First grade Spanish builds students’ confidence via speaking and listening while exposing them to beginning reading and writing skills.
 Students read and write simple words while responding orally to simple phrases and questions in the target language.
 Through answering warm-up questions, listening to stories, playing games, singing songs, responding to listening activities, completing written work, and performing skits, students interact with the instructor and each other by using the target language to communicate.